2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/api-typed-strong/custom-helpers.md

 > [!TIP]
 > This is similar to shared C# files before, which were created using `CreateInstance("path-to-c#file")`
-> but the major difference is that this new solution is strongly typed and provides IntelliSense.
+> but the major difference is that this new solution is strong-typed and provides IntelliSense.

 > [!TIP]
-> This is different from Custom [**Services**](xref:NetCode.StronglyTypedCode.CustomServices), which are more complex and have context information such as the `Kit` and `MyContext` objects.
+> This is different from Custom [**Services**](xref:NetCode.StrongTypedCode.CustomServices), which are more complex and have context information such as the `Kit` and `MyContext` objects.

 ## Simple Example with Static Methods